High order moment model for polydisperse evaporating sprays towards interfacial geometry

 The paper is organized as follows.
-In a second section, the two-phase flow modeling of polydisperse evaporating sprays in a carrier gaseous flow field as well as the original high order moment modeling are introduced; we also recall the classical averaged geometrical description of interfacial flows in order to identify the relevant geometrical averaged variables.
-Section 3 is then devoted to the introduction of the new geometrical high order moments for a polydisperse spray as well as the resulting system of partial differential equations on moments derived from the WBE.
-The closure of the system through maximization of entropy is then presented and its mathematical properties detailed.
-Once the proposed system of equations is closed, Section 4 and 5 are dedicated to the numerical resolution of the obtained system.
+First, the two-phase flow modeling of polydisperse evaporating sprays in a carrier gaseous flow field as well as the original high order moment modeling are introduced; we also recall the classical averaged geometrical description of interfacial flows in order to identify the relevant geometrical averaged variables.
+Section 3 is devoted to the introduction of the new geometrical high order moments for a polydisperse spray as well as the resulting system of partial differential equations on moments derived from the Williams-Boltzmann Equation.
+The closure of the system through ME is then presented and its mathematical properties detailed.
+Once the proposed system is closed, Section 4 and 5 are dedicated to its numerical resolution.
 While Section 4 is devoted to the transport in phase space, Section 5 focuses on the transport in physical space.
 Section 6 is eventually concerned with the numerical verification and results in 0D, 1D and 2D, thus assessing the proposed modeling and numerical strategy, before concluding.